assimilatereality/assimilatereality.github.io/_posts/2025-12-07-Bias-in-Troubleshooting.md

 **Why It Happens:** Your predictive brain uses past patterns to generate predictions about current situations.
 Recent experiences created stronger neural patterns—they're more "available" for pattern matching.
 This made evolutionary sense when environments changed slowly, but breaks down when we're troubleshooting systems where yesterday's problem has little bearing on today's.

-**Real Example:** Our service experienced periodic latency spikes.
-Because we'd recently handled a major "noisy neighbor" incident (another tenant's workload affecting ours), the team immediately focused on isolation issues.
+**Real Example:** A service experienced periodic latency spikes.
+Because the team had recently handled a major "noisy neighbor" incident (a tenant's workload affecting another tenant), the team immediately focused on isolation issues.
 Days of analyzing tenant resource usage revealed nothing.
-The actual cause was mundane: a scheduled backup process interacting poorly with our new load balancer configuration.
-But the memorable drama of the previous incident created a prediction that shaped our investigation.
+The actual cause was mundane: a scheduled backup process interacting poorly with a new load balancer configuration.
+But the memorable drama of the previous incident created a prediction that shaped the investigation.

 ### Anchoring Bias: First Impressions Stick